bgeier/birdstrikes/README.md

 and then navigate to the mentioned host, which should be `http://127.0.0.1:8050/`

+Note that using the full dataset will take 3-5 minutes to load, but there shouldn't be a noticeable latency once loaded.

 ## App Features

 The dash app is meant to provide a frontend visualization to the FAA dataset downloaded at https://wildlife.faa.gov/search.
 All visualizations are cross-linked to an extent.
 For example, selecting points on the map will update the data used in plots.
 Likewise, applying a time or aircraft filter will update plots.
 The interactivity and cross linking is meant to accelerate exploration.